Management Accelerator | Module 3: Managing Strategy

 Strategic Thinking & Linking

-The shift toward a strategic mindset is essential for managers who must help their organizations succeed in an environment of continual change.
+The shift toward a strategic mindset is essential for managers helping their organizations succeed in an environment of continual change.
 In today’s dynamic nonprofit environment, managers need to listen as well as tell; watch as well as show; and they must expect employees at all levels to be producers (and not just users) of information, new ideas, and solutions.
-That means managers need to both understand top-line strategy and participate in developing new strategies for increasing organizational effectiveness, reducing costs, improving service levels, and making a positive contribution to impact.
-In this workshop, managers will learn to make decisions and take actions in consideration of short- and long-term challenges; systems and people; and innovation and imitation.
+That means managers need to both understand top-line strategy and participate in developing new strategies for increasing organizational effectiveness.
+In this session, managers will learn to make decisions and take actions in consideration of short- and long-term challenges; systems and people; and innovation and imitation.

 • Learn what strategic thinking and linking means, and why it is critical for success